IowaScaledEngineering/ise-docs/docs/SimpleSig/Articles/bo-cpls.md

 [![Recommended Aspects for CPLs with SimpleSig](img-bocpl/bo-mss-aspects.png)](img-bocpl/bo-mss-aspects.png)

 !!! info A Caveat
     I am not a professional signal engineer, nor a B&O history expert.
-Nor did I grow up remotely close to any color position lights - or any position lights, for that matter.
+Nor did I grow up remotely close to any color position lights - or any form of position lights, for that matter.
 I'm solidly a western railfan and modeler.
-But I am a pretty serious amateur signal nerd, and I believe what's below is accurate to the best of my research ability.
-If you do have additional expertise in B&O CPL systems, by all means, please send additional information.
+But I am a pretty serious amateur signal nerd, and I believe what's above is accurate to the best of my research ability.
+If you do have additional expertise in B&O CPL systems, by all means, please send additional information to support@iascaled.com.